Azure/enterprise-azure-policy-as-code/Docs/index.md

 This `enterprise-policy-as-code` **(EPAC)** repo has been developed in partnership with the Security & Compliance for Cloud Infrastructure (S&C4CI) offering available from Microsoft's Industry Solutions (Consulting Services).
 Microsoft Industry Solutions can assist you with securing your cloud.
 S&C4CI improves your new or existing security posture in Azure by securing platforms, services, and workloads at scale.

+## Breaking changes in v7.0

+Script `Export-AzPolicyResources` replaces `Build-PolicyDefinitionFolder` with a [substantial increase in capability](extract-existing-policy-resources.md).
+It has a round-trip capability supporting the extract to be used in the build `Definitions`.

+Introducing a new approach using PowerShell Module.
+This not (actually) breaking existing implementation since you can continue as is; however, for a simplified usage of EPAC, the PowerShell module is the best approach.

+The move from synchronizing your repo with the GitHub repo to a PowerShell module necessitated the reworking of the default values for `Definitions`, `Output`, and `Input` folders.
+Many scripts use parameters for definitions, input and output folders.
+They default to the current directory, which should be the root of the repo. make sure that the current directory is the root of your repo.
+We recommend that you do one of the following approaches instead of accepting the default:

+- Set the environment variables `PAC_DEFINITIONS_FOLDER`, `PAC_OUTPUT_FOLDER`, and `PAC_INPUT_FOLDER`.
+- Use the script parameters `-DefinitionsRootFolder`, `-OutputFolder`, and `-InputFolder` (They vary by script).

 ## Terminology

 | Full name                                                                 | Simplified use in this documentation |